 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Depreciation can sometimes seem like an abstract concept, but it has a real effect on the value of your car.

 Vehicle depreciation is the rate at which a car’s value declines over time.
 Paying attention to how a car loses its value is important for a few reasons.

 When it’s time to sell or trade in your vehicle, depreciation affects how much cash you might be able to get.
 When you’re shopping for a car, having a sense of how quickly it can depreciate could help you decide whether to buy it.
 And if you finance your vehicle and have a long loan term, depreciation could put you in a situation where you owe more on your car loan than your vehicle is worth.

 Wondering just how quickly a car depreciates or how you can find out?
 Let’s take a look at some ways you can estimate your car’s depreciation.

 How much does a car depreciate each year?

 Depreciation begins as soon as you drive off the dealership lot.
-During their first year, some new cars can lose as much as 25% or more of their value, according to a 2015 automobile buying and financing guide created by the Maine Bureau of Consumer Credit Protection.
-The guide also cautions that many cars may lose around 15% of their value each year after that.
-By the end of its fifth year, a car could have lost anywhere from 40% to 60% of its original value.
+A car can lose 20% or more of its original value within the first year.
+By the end of its fifth year, a car could have lost up to 60% of its original value.